onecodex/taxonomy/README.md

 ### Loading a taxonomy

 Taxonomy can be loaded from a variety of sources.

 1. `Taxonomy.from_newick(value: str)`: loads a Taxonomy from a Newick-encoded string.

 2. `Taxonomy.from_ncbi(ncbi_filder: str)`: loads a Taxonomy from a pair of NCBI dump files.
 The folder needs to contain the individual files in the NCBI taxonomy directory (e.g. nodes.dmp and names.dmp).

 3. `Taxonomy.from_json(value: str, /, json_pointer: str)`: loads a Taxonomy from a JSON-encoded string.
-The format can either be of the tree or node_link_data types and will be automatically detected.
-If `path` is specified, the JSON will be traversed to that sub-object before being parsed as a taxonomy.
+The format can either be of the tree or node_link_data types and will be automatically detected (more details on both formats on [the documentation](https://docs.rs/taxonomy/latest/taxonomy/json/enum.JsonFormat.html).
+If `json_pointer` is specified, the JSON will be traversed to that sub-object before being parsed as a taxonomy.

 4. `Taxonomy.from_phyloxml(value: &str)`: loads a Taxonomy from a PhyloXML-encoded string. **Experimental**

+5. `Taxonomy.from_gtdb(value: &str)`: loads a Taxonomy from a GTDB-encoded string. **Experimental**

 ### Exporting a taxonomy